trianglecirclexyz/cthulhu/README.md

 # Cthulhu

-Cthulhu is a simple python CLI application that facilitates the streaming of torrents directly from 1337x.
+Cthulhu is a simple python CLI application that facilitates the streaming of torrents directly from various sources.
 It uses [peerflix](https://github.com/mafintosh/peerflix) to stream video from magnet links directly.

 <p align="center">
 <img src="./preview.gif" alt="Video Preview" width="700px">